(Last updated on August 5, 2024.)

 Repeats

-“Inhibit note repeat” inhibits use of the repeat mark for consecutive same note name in Koto or Sangen notation.
+“Inhibit note repeat” inhibits the use of the repeat mark for consecutive same note names in Koto or Sangen notation.

 Long repeats